-Jakob Schäfer, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 15 September 1766 aboard the galliot Adler under the command of Skipper Paul Adam Drath.
+Jakob Schäfer, a farmer, his wife Margaretha, and children (Anna Maria, age 16; Jakob, age 15; Nikolaus, age 13; Johann, age 11; Jakob, age 8; Johann Jakob, age 7, Peter, age ½) arrived from Lübeck at the port of Oranienbaum on 15 September 1766 aboard the galliot Adler under the command of Skipper Paul Adam Drath.

-They settled in the Volga German colony of Hölzel on 11 September 1767 and are recorded there on the 1767 census in Household No. 30.
+They settled in the Volga German colony of Hölzel on 11 September 1767.
+Jakob Schäfer, his wife Margaretha, and children (by 1st wife: Anna Margaretha, age 18; Georg Jakob, age 15; Nikolaus, age 13; Johannes, age 11. by 2nd wife: Jakob, age 8; Peter, age 1½) are recorded there on the 1767 census of Hölzel in Household No. 30.

 The 1767 census records that Jakob Schäfer came from the German village of Lebach in the Trier region.